altocodenl/tagaway/readme.md

 ### Store

+- `lastLogout`: date of the last logout done in the current tab.
 - `State`:
    - `changePassword`: if present, shows the change password form in the account view.
    - `filter`: filters tags shown in sidebar.